cmsgears/template-basic/README.md

 1. Run the php script init.php to initialize the application for the predefined environments.
 We can set the required environment before running the script.
 2. Create a new database and update the db configuration in common/config/main-local.php accordingly.
 3. Apply migrations with console command yii migrate.
 This will create all the required tables.
+4. Update htaccess for both admin and web applications.
-4. Set document roots of your Web server.
+5. Set document roots of your Web server.
 An example for locahost is as mentioned below:

 Frontend - http://localhost/basic/ for path <www path>/basic/frontend/web/
 Admin    - http://localhost/basic/admin for path <www path>/basic/admin/web/